beholdenkey/imagesafe/README.md

 </div>

-Welcome to ImageSafe, if looking for a container start by [browsing the GitHub Packages page for this repo's packages](https://github.com/beholdenkey?tab=packages&repo_name=imagesafe).
+Welcome to ImageSafe; if you are looking for a container, start by [browsing the GitHub Packages page for this repo's packages](https://github.com/beholdenkey?tab=packages&repo_name=imagesafe).

+Many of the container images I build are ones that I use in my personal projects.
+If you have any suggestions, please feel free to open an issue or pull request.
+If you have found these container images useful, please consider staring this repository.

 ## Goals

 The goal of this project is to provide [semantically versioned](https://semver.org/), [rootless](https://rootlesscontaine.rs/), [multiple architecture](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/) and [Common Vulnerabilities and Exposures (CVE)-free](https://cve.mitre.org/) container images.

 It also uses tools such as [apko](https://github.com/chainguard-dev/apko) to build Open Container Initiative (OCI) images from Alpine Package Keeper (APK) packages directly without a Dockerfile.
 In addition to using [melange](https://github.com/chainguard-dev/melange) to build APK packages from source.
 All images are built on either a [Wolfi](https://github.com/wolfi-dev) or [Alpine Linux](https://www.alpinelinux.org/) base image.

-> [!NOTE]
-> This project is intended to be used as a way to share the container images I use in my other projects.